AvinashKumar0112/AvinashKumar0112/README.md

 - 📊 *Libraries:* NumPy, pandas, scikit-learn, TensorFlow, Keras, matplotlib, seaborn

 ## Projects
-Here are a few projects I've worked on:
+Here are a few projects I've working on:
 1. *Predictive Analytics with Python:* Leveraged machine learning algorithms to forecast sales trends for a retail company.
 2. *Customer Segmentation using K-means Clustering:* Analyzed customer data to identify distinct segments and develop targeted marketing strategies.
 3. *Sentiment Analysis of Social Media Data:* Used natural language processing techniques to analyze tweets and gauge public opinion on a particular topic.